• Skip to primary navigation

 Let’s Prep our Recipe

-Take the cabbage out of the fridge in advance and let it come to room temperature.
-This will ensure that you get an optimal cooking result.
+Take the cabbage out of the fridge ahead of time and let it come to room temperature.

 Ideally, this recipe calls for one small or half of a large head of cabbage, which should weigh approximately 2½ pounds (1.1kg).

 Remove any wilted or discolored outer leaves.
-Next, cut off a thin slice from the root.
-This provides a flat surface for the cabbage to sit on the chopping board.
+Trim off a thin slice from the root to create a flat base, then proceed with chopping the cabbage.

 A photo collage of cabbage being chopped.